beepscore/Functional/README.md

 # Results

 ## Common functional methods
-Some are filter, map, reduce.
+Some are filter, map, reduce (aka fold).

 ## Map
 map applies a function to each element in a collection.